Jackson-Iceberg/Jackson-Iceberg/README.md

 ### Hi there 👋
 - 🌱 I’m currently studying at university of Edinburgh.
 My focus direction is about Machine learning and Deeping Learning.
 - 👯 I’m looking to collaborate on Kaggle
+- ⚡ I'm looking for a internship or a graduate job.
+Please message me!
+Thanks.
 <!--
 **Jackson-Iceberg/Jackson-Iceberg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.